Matthieu Pigasse: Career as a financial advisor

 He was appointed CEO of Lazard France in 2009, the Vice Chairman of Lazard Europe in 2011 and Global head of Mergers & Acquisitions at Lazard in April 2015.

 He is a board member of BSkyB, Groupe Lucien Barrière and Derichebourg.

 Media business

 Pigasse's family had long been involved in owning or directing media – mostly newspaper publications.

-Pigasse himself has been active in the media business, selling Newsweb to Arnaud Lagardère, giving advice to Murdoch about Eurosport, helping Pink TV, as well as offering financial support to the pure player Rue89.
+Pigasse himself has been active in the media business, selling Newsweb to Arnaud Lagardère, advising Murdoch about Eurosport, helping Pink TV, as well as offering financial support to the pure player Rue89.